Mastergs95/GymApp/README.md

 </p>

 <p align="center">
-  It´s a simple web app for help personal trainers and students in your daily routines
+  It's a simple web app for help personal trainers and students in your daily routines
 </p>

   ***